godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 ---------------------

 As also mentioned before, using objects with less vertices can improve performance in some cases.
-Godot has a very simple system to change level of detail,
+Godot has a simple system to change level of detail,
 :ref:`GeometryInstance <class_GeometryInstance>`
 based objects have a visibility range that can be defined.
 Having